dfinity/response-verification/packages/ic-http-certification/README.md

 Paths for the tree can be defined using the `HttpCertificationPath` enum and come in two types: `Wildcard` and `Exact`.
 Both types of paths may end with or without a trailing slash, but note that a path ending in a trailing slash is a distinct path from one that does not end with a trailing slash, and they will be treated as such by the tree.

-Wildcard paths can be used to match the sub-path of a request URL.
+Wildcard paths can be used to match a sub-path of a request URL.
 This can be useful for 404 responses, fallbacks or rewrites.
 They are defined using the `Wildcard` variant.

 In this example, the certification entered into the tree with this path will be valid for any request URL that begins with `/js`, unless there is a more specific path in the tree (ex. `/js/example.js`).